Environmental, Social and Governance (ESG) Practices

 Our recruitment spans through students, junior professionals through senior seasoned executives.
 None of our employees is represented by a labor organization or is a party to a collective bargaining arrangement or expansion orders of such arrangements, with the exception of a small number of employees in France, Spain, Australia and Israel who are covered by mandatory industry-wide collective bargaining agreements in accordance with local law.

-During 2023 our hybrid remote work policies remained in place, enabling our employees to work remotely for parts of the work-week, while still fully operating all our office facilities, and maintaining health and safety measures.
+During 2024 our hybrid remote work policies remained in place, enabling our employees to work remotely for parts of the work-week, while still fully operating all our office facilities, and maintaining health and safety measures.

-Business Ethics
+Governance, Compliance and Business Ethics

 Our unique position as an e-commerce enabler comes with great responsibility to the value chain stakeholders – our merchants (brands and retailers), our consumer shoppers and the vendors we work with or collaborate when we perform our services.
 We aim to hold ourselves to the highest standard of business and professional ethics, and expect our stakeholders to do the same.
-We are committed to making equal and unbiased selection of partners, honor our promises and commitments, and stay accountable to our actions and choices towards our stakeholders.
+We are committed to making fair and unbiased selection of partners, honor our promises and commitments, and stay accountable to our actions and choices towards our stakeholders.

-Being a founder-led organization, operating under the oversight of our Board of Directors and its committees, we are committed to the values and standards of behavior set forth in our Code of Conduct.
-We will keep our employees appraised of the code by annual training and making it available to all, including by reference in our service contracts with our merchants.
-Our Board of Directors, with the support of our management, has recently conducted a review of the Code of Conduct to reaffirm our commitment to maintaining the highest standards of integrity, transparency, and ethical behavior in all aspects of our operation.
+We have established a Code of Conduct and Ethics that guides our operations and relationships with stakeholders.
+As we did in past periods, our Board of Directors, with the support of our management, has recently conducted a review of the Code of Conduct to reaffirm our commitment to maintaining the highest standards of integrity, transparency, and ethical behavior in all aspects of our operation.
 No material changes were made in the course of such recent review of the Code of Conduct.
+We intend to carry out such review periodically to ensure alignment with regulatory requirements, industry standards, and stakeholder expectations.

 Board Composition